courtois-neuromod/cneuromod_extract_tseries/docs/running.rst

 (e.g., grey matter masks, parcellation atlases) may need to be added, as explained below.

-The parameters to specify are described below.
+The parameters to specify are described here.

 1. Dataset